ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/risk_correlation_ldlc_fpg_sbp_ikf/index.rst

 .. todo::
   Add equation

 Knowing that the relationship between the random variables in not often linear, Pearson’s rho is not an appropriate metric.
 Instead, metrics such as Spearman’s rho or Kendall’s tau, which measure correlation in terms of rank, are a better choice.
 Rank correlation is called concordance, and is defined as follows for random variables X and Y:  if large values of X are associated with large values of Y, X and Y are concordant (as opposed to being discordant).
-A concordance function, Q, gives the difference between the probability of concordance and the probability of discordance for an independent pair of vectors (X_1,Y_1 )  and (X_2,Y_2 ) of random variables:
+A concordance function, Q, gives the difference between the probability of concordance and the probability of discordance for an independent pair of vectors (X\ :sub:`1`,Y\ :sub:`1` )  and (X\ :sub:`2`,Y\ :sub:`2` ) of random variables:

 .. todo::
   Add equation